Python-GIS-book/site/source/back-matter/md/glossary.md

 Shifting
   The process of adjusting references in time series data forward or backward in time.
 For example, values could be shifted backward by one week to compare data from a given week to equivalent data from the following week.

+Signed integer
+  A (data) type of integer in Python that can represent both positive and negative whole numbers.
+The "signed" attribute means the number includes a "+" or "-" sign to indicate its value's polarity.
+For example, -5 and 42 are signed integers.
+In Python, integers are stored as signed by default and can handle very large values thanks to their dynamic size.

 Software
   Another name for a {term}`program`.